mtgjson/mtgjson-website/CONTRIBUTING.md

 ### Markdown Structure

 The structure of a file is simple.
 Frontmatter on top, everything else below it.
+Some notes:

-- Frontmatter is written in JSON (with strings).
+- Frontmatter is written in JSON.
-- Markdown is written to a high-level of specification and should not be manipulated.
+- Markdown is written to a high-level of specification.
-- Vue components are imported by placing them in a Markdown file.
+- Vue components can only be used if they are registered globally via `./docs/vitepress/theme/index.js`.
-- Plugins are provided by the VitePress community and can add syntactical sugar to rendering elements, such as Table of Contents.

 ### Using Frontmatter